Sailias/bitcoin_payable/README.md

 # BitcoinPayable

 A rails gem that enables any model to have bitcoin payments.
-The polymorhpic table bitcoin_payments creates payments with unique addresses based on a BIP32 deterministic seed using https://github.com/wink/money-tree and uses the https://helloblock.io API to check for payments.
+The polymorphic table bitcoin_payments creates payments with unique addresses based on a BIP32 deterministic seed using https://github.com/wink/money-tree and uses the https://helloblock.io API to check for payments.

 Payments have 3 states:  `pending`, `partial_payment`, `paid_in_full`